wanyuenmei/quilt/docs/Dev.md

 ## Quilt Global

-The first thing that happens when Quilt starts is that your config file is parsed by `stitch`. `stitch` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.
+The first thing that happens when Quilt starts is that your blueprint is parsed by `stitch`. `stitch` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.

 The `engine` is responsible for keeping the `db` updated so it always reflects the desired state of the system.
-It does so by computing a diff of the config spec and the current state stored in the database.
+It does so by computing a diff of the config and the current state stored in the database.
 After identifying the differences, `engine` determines the least disruptive way to update the database to the correct state, and then performs these updates.
 Notice that the `engine` only updates the database, not the actual remote system - `cluster`